AgentHitmanFaris/SheetsageV2-Public-/README.md

     ```
     This script will:
     *   Download a portable Python 3.11 environment.
-    *   Install all Python dependencies (including PyTorch with CUDA support).
+    *   Install all Python dependencies (including PyTorch 2.8.0 with CUDA 12.1).
     *   Download necessary system tools (FFmpeg, FluidSynth, LilyPond) into the project folder.
     *   **Note**: The setup might take a while as it downloads large machine learning models.